MobileCaddy/mobilecaddy-app-addon-mcrest/README.md

 ## Configuring

 You can configure the API version to be used like this.
 If no API version is set, the default shall be used.
-This can be run in the `.config` in the _app.js_.
+This can be run in the `.run` in the _app.js_.
 The format of the version number is strict, and the call will return false if the supplied value is not valid.

 ```
 McRestService.config({apiVersion: "v41.0"});